Now leaving ThriventFunds.com

 Quantitative meets fundamental

-The fundamental managers of the Fund may assess the same type of data as the quantitative managers in selecting stocks for their strategy, but they approach it from a different perspective.
-"A fundamental manager will be interested in various types of financial information, such as balance sheet, income statement, or cash flows on a stock-by-stock basis," explains Spangler.
-"They're also interested in areas such as company managements, competitors, supply chains, and market structure."
+“A fundamental manager will be interested in various types of financial information, such as balance sheet, income statement, or cash flows on a stock-by-stock basis,” explains Noah Monsen, CFA, senior portfolio manager.
+“They’re also interested in areas such as company managements, competitors, supply chains and market structure.”

 By contrast, quantitative managers evaluate many of the same characteristics but in the form of very large data sets.

-"We aggregate multiple data sets to analyze data from a quantitative point of view and to design and build portfolios of securities to reflect the characteristics we're interested in representing within the portfolio," said Monsen.
+“We aggregate multiple data sets to analyze data from a quantitative point of view to design and build portfolios of securities to reflect the characteristics we're interested in representing within the portfolio,” said Monsen.

 “The fundamental and quantitative processes could come up with different results,” added Spangler, “but it really comes down to how we mix all the ingredients together to form a portfolio with the best risk return characteristic for long-term investors in an all-equity global portfolio.”

-The quantitative portfolio managers meet as a team every time their portfolio is rebalanced.
-"We start with an optimization software that gives us a portfolio as a starting point," explained Monsen.
-"Then we analyze and adjust to make sure the outcome matches the return potential and risk profile that we’re looking for.
+The quantitative portfolio managers meet as a team every time their specific fund portfolio is rebalanced.
+“We start with an optimization software that gives us a portfolio as a starting point,” explained Monsen.
+“Then we analyze and adjust to make sure the outcome matches the return potential and risk profile that we’re looking for.

 “Quantitative investing can sound complicated,” he added, “but the philosophy behind it is really simple.
 We’re using historical data to find characteristics of a portfolio that would potentially outperform the market, and then we look for stocks that we can use to build a portfolio that has those characteristics.
 We want to construct a portfolio with the characteristics that drive returns and diversify away the idiosyncratic movements of any single stock.”